TudorPet/Edushield/README.md

 ---

 ## Database Structure
 The database models the full lifecycle of a cybersecurity incident, from detection to response and prevention.
-It is further explained in the code folder of this project.
+It is further explained in the code/database.

 ---